merlinvn/generator-yact/README.md

 >[Yeoman](http://yeoman.io) Generator that scaffolds out a cpp app using [gulp](http://gulpjs.com/) and [cmake](https://cmake.org/) for the build process

+## Changelog

+- 24/10/2016: Yact can include yaml-cpp, boost, gsl libraries to new project

 ## Features

 * Automatically build and test with `gulp watch`